geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Cool.

 ##### **Sieds Lykles** [[00:28:51](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1731)]
 And then, you know, we'll figure out how to render that for GPU DIMMs as well.
-And then...
+And then..
 Yeah, once it's merged for CPU, we can go over that tomorrow.
 Yeah.
 Yeah.
 So, yeah, I think that's all.
 And I've also been trying to move the merge adjacent to the big graph.
 But I realized that the merge adjacent is like, it's only merging, like, reshapes, but it's not merging permuted ranges.
 Because you have to try to merge the ranges also in permuted order.
 Yeah.
 Yeah.
 So I was just wondering how much, I was just playing around, see how much was to be gained by that.
 Because if you remember the example of, like, a transposed matrix and then summing the whole matrix, like, that one still doesn't work.

 ##### **Geohot** [[00:29:59](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1799)]
 I see.

 ##### **Geohot** [[00:30:01](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1801)]
-But yeah, that's...
+But yeah, that's..
 Yeah.
 Yeah.
 So you want to, I saw your thing about that should, that's because that's on a reduce, right?
 You can try the reduces in any order.

 ##### **Sieds Lykles** [[00:30:07](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1807)]
 Yeah.
 Yeah.
-But, well, yeah, the reduces, yeah, you can...
+But, well, yeah, the reduces, yeah, you can..

 ##### **Geohot** [[00:30:13](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1813)]
 Well, the transpose matrix summing the whole thing would be a reduce, right?